Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 Therefore, installing Valetudo simply means taking the stock firmware and injecting Valetudo into it.<br/>
 Sadly though, this process has to be done by each user individually because hosting firmware images with Valetudo preinstalled would probably be copyright infringement.

+## Preparing the robot

+Please note that newer firmwares don't allow for flashing firmware updates via local OTA.
+This isn't a problem with the S5 and older V1 models though, because it is always possible to factory reset back to the initial firmware version, which allows for installation of local OTA updates.

+Thus, make sure to do a full factory reset before continuing with the guide or else the installation will likely fail.
+See [https://github.com/dgiese/dustcloud/wiki/Xiaomi-Vacuum-Robots-Factory-Reset](https://github.com/dgiese/dustcloud/wiki/Xiaomi-Vacuum-Robots-Factory-Reset) for instructions on how to do that.

 ## Building the Firmware Image
 It is recommended to use the Dustbuilder to build your firmware image.
 It can be found here: [https://builder.dontvacuum.me/](https://builder.dontvacuum.me/)